ssmlee04/blog/_posts/2015-11-03-how-to-benchmark-http-requests-latency-with-wrk.md

 ### Dealing with POST and PUT requests

-A sample command would be like this
+You need to write a lua script and put the request body or header inside the script.
+A sample command looks like this:

 ```
 wrk -c 100 -t 4 -d 30s -s post.lua http://localhost:3000